pitastrudl/wekanwiki/GDPR.md

+> Offline is the new default.
+Open Source and Free Software and Hardware is eating the world.
+Encrypted everywhere.
+Secure by default.
+Defence in depth.
+Legal.
+Allowed to do business. - [xet7](https://github.com/xet7), implementing GDPR

 Case: Implementing [EU General Data Protection Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) with [Wekan](https://wekan.github.io), [Sandstorm](https://sandstorm.io) and [Qubes OS](https://www.qubes-os.org).

 Disclaimer: All these opinions are my own, and I'm implementing this for myself.
 This has nothing to do with my previous, current or future employers.
 Everything is subject to change, as this is a process.
 I'm not a lawyer.
 I have not read the full legistlation yet, I'm just starting from the very first basic steps.
 GDPR has different requirements for different industries etc so this may not apply to you.
 I don't even know what all parts apply to me yet.